 These all-ages events, attractions, activities and eats are so iconically Toronto that no trip to the 6ix is complete without experiencing a few (or all!).

 - Visit the Toronto Zoo for the 5,000+ animals who call it home.
 Zoo-borns like baby giraffe, Matumaini, may not be ready for their IRL debuts, but you can follow them on Instagram.

-- Chill out beneath the leafy canopy of the west end’s High Park.
+- In summer months, chill out beneath the leafy canopy of the west end’s High Park.
 Check out the mini zoo, ride the trackless train and explore the playgrounds and leash-free dog park.

 - Got a long layover?
 Catch a cab to Fantasy Fair, Canada’s largest indoor amusement park.

 - Tower over a miniaturized Toronto at Legoland Discovery Centre’s MINILAND, constructed from over half a million LEGO bricks.
 Then go wild building your own creations with millions of bricks to choose from.

 - Ride the country’s scariest thrill rides at Canada’s Wonderland, including the Yukon Striker, a 360-degree looping roller coaster that attains speeds of 130 km/hour and includes a 90-degree drop into an underwater tunnel.